Nexmo/station/_documentation/messages/building-blocks/inbound-message.md

 ## Try it out

-The webhook will be invoked on inbound message and the message details and data printed to the console.
+The webhook is invoked on inbound message and the message details and data printed to the console.